Seven careers you can enter with any degree

 - determination and resilience

 Although most journalists have a degree, it doesn’t need to be in journalism or English.
-Any essay-based degree subject (such as history, anthropology, classics, or philosophy) would strengthen your research and writing skills, and a degree in science or technology would benefit anyone who specialises in that field of journalism.
-Many American Scientist writers, for example, are experts in their field of science.
+Any essay-based degree subject (like history, anthropology, or philosophy) would build your research and writing skills.
+You could even study science or technology if you'd like to be a journalist in those fields.
+If your degree isn't in journalism though, you'll need a professional / postgraduate qualification in journalism.

-For more information on salary, career progression, and qualifications, take a look at our newspaper journalist and magazine journalist pages in the Careers library.
+For more information on salary, career progression, and qualifications, take a look at the newspaper journalist and magazine journalist profiles in the Careers library.

 School teacher